 Longman Golf Course

 The Longman had been home to Inverness Golf Club from 1893 until 1895, when it extended its previous course at Culcabock.
+The ground was adopted by the council in 1922 for the municipal course.

 NEW MUNICIPAL COLF COURSE